dell/csm-docs/content/docs/applicationmobility/_index.md

   Application Mobility
 ---

+{{% pageinfo color="primary" %}} The CSM Application Mobility Helm deployment is only available for tech-preview and it will not be maintained in future releases. {{% /pageinfo %}}

 >> NOTE: This tech-preview release is not intended for use in production environment.

 >> NOTE: Application Mobility requires a time-based license.
 See [Deployment](./deployment) for instructions.